avetsahakian/Discount-Program/README.md

 # Discount-Program
-I spent the entire day to write this code.
-Want to figure out the nested if statements, else if, and else as well.
-I changed the code for so many times, glad that at the end it works.
+ I spent the entire day writing this code.
+Want to figure out how “ nested if statements, else if, and else” work.
+I changed the code so many times; I'm glad that it works in the end.